What Is Productivity Software? 5 Critical Mistakes Engineering Teams Make

 • Reliance on manual observation rather than monitoring dashboards

-Signals of AI Maturity
+Signals of AI maturity

-• AI components are integrated into architectural diagrams
+• AI components integrated into architectural diagrams

-• Governance is reviewed at the leadership level
+• Governance reviewed at the leadership level

 • Monitoring metrics inform release decisions